peng-217/tp/docs/DeveloperGuide.md

 The scene class contains and produces the narrative for the scene.
 It also holds a suspectList, which contains the suspects and their respective clues.

-How the scene class work
+How the scene class works
 - Each scene has a scene type.
 - For each scene type, we interact differently from the user.